minedelve/mytril/docs/05-components/grids.md

 ---
+title:
+section:
+head:
   title: Responsive Grid Layouts with Mytril
   description: Master the 12-point grid system for creating responsive layouts.
 Learn to use container, row and col components with custom breakpoints for adaptive web design.
+features:
+  legacy: 0.4.14
 ---

 # Building layouts with grid components with Mytril {#building-layouts-with-grid-components-with-mytril}